Mqtth3w/Forwarder-Telegram-bot/README.md

 - To reply do reply at the message with the ID of sender.
 - To block the sender send a message "/block &lt;replace with sender ID&gt;".
 - To unblock the sender send a message "/unblock &lt;replace with sender ID&gt;".
-- [TODO] To suspende the service send "/suspend [Optionally insert here a custom message]". when a user uses the bot, they will receive a message: "Sorry, the service is temporarily suspended. [+custom message]".
-Ex: "/suspend I'm in vacation" so the user will recive "Sorry, the service is temporarily suspended.
+- [TODO] To suspende the service send "/suspend &lt;Optionally insert here a custom message&gt;".
+When a user uses the bot, they will receive a message: "Sorry, the service is temporarily suspended. [+custom message]".
+Example: "/suspend I'm in vacation" so the user will recive "Sorry, the service is temporarily suspended.
 I'm in vacation".
 - [TODO] To unsuspend the service send "/unsuspend".

 # FAQ